Prepare for payroll year end

 If you have a pension scheme set up in your payroll, there are steps you need to complete for your Pension Provider.

-If your pension provider is not listed, please contact your pension provider and ask about their payroll year end requirements.
+If you don’t see your pension provider listed, contact them to ask about their payroll year-end requirements.

 Key dates over year end